-- Submission to such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment or status in a course, program, or activity; or - 2.
-Submission to or rejection of such conduct is used as a basis for employment or educational

-Such conduct has the purpose or effect of unreasonably interfering with an individual's work or educational performance, or of creating an intimidating, hostile or offensive working/ learning environment.
+- 1. Submission to such conduct is made, either explicitly or implicitly, a term or condition of an individual's employment or status in a course, program, or activity; or - Submission to or rejection of such conduct is used as a basis for employment or educational decisions affecting an individual; or - 3.
+Such conduct has the purpose or effect of unreasonably interfering with an individual's work or educational performance, or of creating an intimidating, hostile or offensive working/learning environment.